cookiesncream716/helloWorld2/README.md

 }
 ```

-* The count in the ticket/editor box needs to be updated every time the button is clicked.
-So inside of the EventEmitter, set the count after this.count has been incremented.
+5. The count in the ticket/editor box needs to be updated every time the button is clicked.
+So inside of the callback function for the button event listener, set the count, after this.count has been incremented.

 ```
 button.on(‘click’, function(){